Alpha Caeli: Primary

-Companion + Orbit
+Companion and orbit

 The companion (α Caeli B) is a small red dwarf star with spectral class of M0.5V and absolute magnitude 9.80.
 It is a flare star that undergoes random increases in luminosity.
 This star was separated from the primary by an angle of 6.6 arcseconds in 2008, but this separation changes over time.
-They are physically separated by 133 astronomical units and take 460000 day years to fully orbit each other.
+They are physically separated by 133 astronomical units and take 406000 day years to fully orbit each other.

 Because of the small angular separation and faintness (12.5^{m}) of the companion, Alpha Caeli B is hard to see with a small telescope.

 Motion

 Alpha Caeli is approximately 66.5 light years from Earth and is an estimated 1.5 billion years old.
 The space velocity components of this system are U = 10, V = 6 and W = −10 km/s.
 It is orbiting the Milky Way galaxy at an average distance of 8.006 kpc from the Galactic Center and with an orbital eccentricity of 0.07.
 This orbit lies close to the galactic plane, and the system travels no more than 0.05 kpc above or below this plane.
 Alpha Caeli is probably a member of the Ursa Major moving group of stars that have similar kinematic properties and probably originated from the same star cluster.

 The nearest star to Alpha Caeli is LHS 1678, which is 3.4 light-years from it.
 This is closer than Proxima Centauri is to the Earth at 4.25 ly.